sidgoyal78/paddle_notes/tensorrt.md

 The main goal is to come up with an approach for integrating TensorRT with PaddlePaddle's inference library.
 We want to do this in order to use TensorRT for performing inference on a model saved using Fluid.

-To address this, we will first briefly discuss TensorRT, and the functionalities offered by TensorRT, before finally concluding.
+To address this, we will first briefly discuss TensorRT, and the functionalities offered by TensorRT, before finally proposing our first attempt.

 ## TensorRT